HelloRitul/TWS-Kubernetes-Challenge/README.md

-# Completing the Monday task ✨

 By participating in the KubeWeek challenge, I demonstrating a commitment to learning and improving my skills as a devOps Engineer. 🚀🚀

-I have accepted the challenge of kubeweek and completed the task of monday where I have told about Kubernetes and installation.
+I have accepted the challenge of kubeweek and completed all the task.

 You can check my blog to read about Kubernetes. 👇👇👇

+# Completing the Monday task ✨

 # Day-1  https://ritul.hashnode.dev/the-challenge-for-the-kubeweek